MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-azure-openai.md

 The text generation capability is powered by Azure OpenAI Service, which is built on Generative Pre-trained Transformer (GPT) technology.
 These large language models have been trained on a massive amount of text data, which enables them to generate text that's similar to human-written text.
 This text can be used for a variety of tasks.

+>[!NOTE]
+>
+> This capability is in gated preview, and you'll need to apply for consideration to take part in the trial.
+To be apply, go to [Limited preview request](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR2LogRPRiTJDo1Rd8KnmcFRUMzlLTDZVQlJKSzNIWkVCMzE0VDFYVzk2QS4u).

 ## Text generation scenarios

 You can take advantage of the current features and capabilities available to create powerful applications that can generate text from a given input.